Pratit-Praveen/ZoomBot-Meeting-Attender/README.md

 # ZoomBot-Meeting-Attender
-This is a ZoomBot created to attend your zoom meetings and if you want spam them.
+This is a ZoomBot created to attend your zoom meetings.